raghavagps/nagbinder/README.md

 Residues have the score equal or above the selected threshold are said to be “Interacting” whereas residues showing lesser value than the threshold are considered as “Non-Interacting”.
 Prediction model developed using binary profiles where Random Forest was implemented, performed best in our study.

 # Reference
-Patiyal et al. (2019) An approach for identifying N-acetylglucosamine interacting residues of a protein from its primary sequence.
+Patiyal et al. (2020) An approach for identifying N-acetylglucosamine interacting residues of a protein from its primary sequence.
 <a href="https://www.ncbi.nlm.nih.gov/pubmed/31654438"> Protein Sci.
-2019 Oct 25. doi:10.1002/pro.3761.</a>
+201-210. doi: 10.1002/pro.3761</a>
 ## Web Server
 https://webs.iiitd.ac.in/raghava/nagbinder/
 # Installation